SushmitaJadhav23/Book_Recommendation_System/Readme.md

 Goal: Design and Develop Full stack Data Science pipeline to build a Recommender system

-Use case: Assuming that for an online marketplace, the main problem is to increase sales of books.
+Use case: Assuming that for an online marketplace, the main problem is to increase sales of books and enhance User Experience.
 One approach to solve this problem and increase sales is by providing personalized recommendation & improve user experience.
 This will help user to mine their preferred book of choice from our vast catalog.
 It is very essential to understand user's book reading behavior, before proceeding to provide recommendation.

 Dataset used: